VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 ### `--server`

 Enable / disable usage of Bloop compilation server.
-Bloop is used by default so use `--server:false` to disable it.
+Bloop is used by default so use `--server=false` to disable it.
 Disabling compilation server allows to test compilation in more controlled mannter (no caching or incremental compiler) but has a detrimental effect of performance.

 ## Compile options